Frobenius manifolds on orbits spaces: Coxeter groups

-\br It is straightforward to generalized the results of this section to other types of Coxeter groups and we obtain Frobenius manifolds on $\o(\rho_{new})$.
-But we lack sorting when $\rho_{new}$ is not a reflections group (i.e. see proposition \ref{new not ref}).
-Robert Howett informed us that when $\W$ is of type $E_8$, the representation $\rho_{new}$ is generated by reflections. \er
+\begin{remark} It is straightforward to generalized the results of this section to other types of Coxeter groups and we obtain natural Frobenius manifolds on ${\mathcal O}(\rho_{new})$.
+But we lack sorting out when $\rho_{new}$ is not a reflections group (i.e. see Proposition \ref{new not ref}).
+Robert Howett informed us that when $\mathcal W$ is of type $E_8$, the representation $\rho_{new}$ is generated by reflections. \end{remark}